fastify/otel/README.md

 - The `createRequire` function is only available in **Node.js version 12.2.0 and above**.
 - Using this workaround will result in the loss of type annotation information, which could affect development experience.
-- Native ESM support is planned for a future release.

 ## License